dwhelan/nested_validator/README.md

 parent = ParentPrefix.new
 parent.valid?
 puts parent.errors.messages

 #=> {:"OMG attribute1"=>["can't be blank"]}
 ```

 ### What happens if the child is an Array or Hash?

 In this case, each value in the array or hash will be validated and the error message will
-include the index of key of the value.
+include the index or key of the value.

-For an array of values:
+For an array:

 ``` ruby
 class ParentArray < ParentBase